Dehghanni/Teofl/Writing.md

 Because -\&gt; for

-Children&#39;s emotional development depends to a great extent on their earliest relationships, which is why the bond between children and their parents or caregivers is of great importance.
+Children&#39;s emotional development depends to a great extent on their earliest relationships, which is why the bond between children and their parents or caregivers is of paramount importance.

 Education, or the lack thereof, plays a major role in every society.